dwhelan/training/java/README.md

 ### Getting started

-At a terminal shell enter:
+At a command prompt or shell clone the training repository to a local folder.

 ```
 git clone https://github.com/dwhelan/training